emhill/117-Su15/src/morea/11.oo/proj.md

 #### copy and equals

-Add the following code to your `Date` class and then test that it works.
+Add the following code to your `Date` class and then test that it works:

     def copy(self):
         """ Returns a new object with the same month, day, year